-Outcome 3.1: Shire of Northam residents are able to pursue the fullest life
+Outcome 3.1: Shire of Northam residents are able to pursue the fullest life possible without fear of or hindrance from crime and disorder.

 The recommendations/actions from the BRMP are funded through the Mitigation Activity Fund (MAF) through DFES.
 Costs associated with mitigation works are expected to be in the order of \$53,000 to be expended by 30 June 2019.
 This will currently have a nil financial impact to Council.
 Once compliance has been achieved Council will be required to maintain the land/reserves through the works program/annual budgeting process.